 Objects in CybOX are individual data models for characterizing a particular cyber entity, such as a Windows registry key, or an Email Message.
 Accordingly, each release of the CybOX language includes a particular set of Objects that are part of the release.
 The data model for each of these Objects is defined by its own specification that describes the context-specific classes and properties that compose the Object.

 Data Model

 ASObjectType Class

 The ASObjectType class is intended to characterize an autonomous system (AS).

-The property table of the ASObjectType class is given in ???.
+The property table of the ASObjectType class is given in Table 3-1.

-Table 3-1Properties of the ASObjectType class
+Table 3-1.
+Properties of the ASObjectType class